SimpleStack/simplestack.github.io/index.md

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-title: SimpleStack - A Query generator for Dapper
+title: SimpleStack - Simple and efficient ORM
 hero_title: Some hero title
 layout: page
 hero_image: /assets/background.jpg